mkgh7030/ThreejsTraining/README.md

 # ThreejsTraining
-An introductory projects which is being used for learning the THREEJS
+An introductory project which is being used for learning the THREEJS